stelar-eu/walkthroughs/Scenario 2 - Reliable Weather Data Made Easy Improving Weather Records for Lombardy/readme.md

 # Execution Monitoring
 Once the **task starts executing**, you can **monitor** its progress and status using the **STELAR UI Console**.

 1.**Browse** over to the <a name="button" class="btn btn-primary btn-pill py-1 px-3" href="/stelar/console/v1/processes" target="_blank">Processes</a> page and find your workflow process by its name or ID.
-If you used the provided notebook, the process title should be something like  `process-jsmith-food-safety-forecasting`.
+If you used the provided notebook, the process title should be something like  `Evaluation Workflow for #your_username#`.
 <div style="text-align: center;">
     <img src="https://raw.githubusercontent.com/stelar-eu/walkthroughs/refs/heads/main/Scenario%201%20-%20Forecasting%20Food%20Safety%20Incidents/images/process.png" alt="Workflow Process" style="width:700px;">
     <p><strong>Figure 5</strong>: Screenshot of the workflow process page, offering access to tasks, comparison and graph generation features</p>